multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 - `--wasm-symbols` Does not optimize away symbols at compile time, retains function names, good for investigating the WAT.
 - `--no-wasm-opt` Does not apply `wasm-opt` after the build, this retains function names, good for investigating the WAT.
 - `--wat` Also generates a WAT file for each of the contract outputs.
 It does so by calling `wasm2wat`.
 - `--mir` Also emit MIR files when building.
+- `--llvm-ir` Also emit LL (LLVM) files when building.
 - `--no-abi-git-version` Skips loading the Git version into the ABI.
 - `--no-imports` Does not generate an EI imports JSON file for each contract, as is the default.
-- `--target-dir` Allows specifying the target directory where the Rust compiler will build the intermediary files.
+- `--target-dir-wasm` Allows specifying the target directory where the Rust compiler will build the intermediary files.
 Sharing the same target directory can speed up building multiple contract crates at once.
+- `--target-dir` Synonym of `--wasm-target-dir`, used for backwards compatibility.
 - `--twiggy-top` Generate a twiggy top report after building.
 - `--twiggy-paths` Generate a twiggy paths report after building.
 - `--twiggy-monos` Generate a twiggy monos report after building.
 - `--twiggy-dominators` Generate a twiggy dominators report after building.

+Additional parameters are inherited from `all`, when running out of the standalone tool:
+- `--target-dir-meta` For the meta crates, allows specifying the target directory where the Rust compiler will build the intermediary files.
+- `--target-dir-all` Overrides both the `--target-dir-meta` and the `--target-dir-wasm` args.

 [comment]: # (mx-context-auto)